blakegearin/github-custom-global-navigation/README.md

 As of the time of writing, GitHub supports four (4) light and an equal number of dark themes.

 This userscript does not have first-class support for sub-themes, but can tell light or dark preference either from GitHub (`data-color-mode`) or falling back to browser-level (`data-color-mode`), which typically matches the OS-level.

+### Archiving

+Part of the challenge of maintaining the Old School configuration is finding enough archival resources to make it accurate.
+To help maintain this project and in the spirit of aiding future developers, the HTML of the main `header` tag and `repository-container-header` will be archived as breaking changes occur.

 ## Background